 Norfolk Fire and Rescue Service

 We are Norfolk’s Fire and Rescue Service, (NFRS) part of Norfolk County Council.
-We prevent fires and other emergencies; protecting people, buildings, and the environment; and responding to fires and emergencies across Norfolk.
+We prevent fires and other emergencies, protecting people, buildings, and the environment, and responding to fires and emergencies across Norfolk.

 We have resolved to do everything in our power to reduce the risk of deaths in our fire service and to progress the conversation with other Fire and Rescue Services across the country.
 Given the complexity of suicide, we consider prevention and promoting wellbeing to be the most important approach.